 1956: Began studying Art History at the Madrid University, before being accepted to the Ecole du Louvre in Paris in 1958.
 She was 20 years old and learned to read French from Robert Escarpit’s humourous column in the newspaper Le Monde.
-While defending her thesis on “Sculpture and Cubism: 1907-1915,” she met Ariane Mnouchkine, who became a major player in French theater.
+She submitted her thesis on “Sculpture and Cubism: 1907-1915,”.

 1964: Returning to France, she worked in Paris for Time-Life where she “truly meets Photography” and became Eliot Elisofon and Gjon Mili’s assistant before becoming an independent photographer.

 Working with famous American magazines, her photo-coverages and her portraits of artists and writers were published in Life, Fortune, Sports Illustrated, The New York Times and Vogue.
 Pierre Alechinsky, Balthus, Pierre Boulez, Marc Chagall, Michel Foucault, Michel Leiris, Sam Szafran and Paul Strand are some of the many figures who became her friends.
 At the same time, she became a founding member of the Théâtre du Soleil and was the official photographer for Ariane Mnouchkine’s theater company, who she would never leave, capturing the shows, productions and the Cartoucherie’s everyday life.